 Let's start there.
 First, for the blatantly pedantic reason that...
 Ohio isn't a country.
 It's a state.
 We frequently joke that we feel odd not needing passports to go from Washington to Ohio (or South Carolina), but we don't.
 Because we're still in the same country.

-Second, for the less-pedantic reason that all countries are God's.
+Second, for the less-pedantic reason that if there's a God with an ownership interest in a country, then all countries are God's.

 All the nations of the earth belong to God.
-So yes, the United States is God's country.
-So is Singapore.
+So yes, the United States might be God's country.
+If so, so is Singapore.
 And Dubai.
 And Iraq.
 And Namibia.
 And the Ukraine.
 And Syria.
-And the people of those countries are God's people, whom He commands us to treat with love and dignity.
+And the people of those countries would be God's people, whom He commands be treated with love and dignity.

 And lastly, if there is a single nation on the earth which can be said to be GOD'S COUNTRY, it's not Ohio (because it's not a country).
 It's not the United States.
 What was that nation again?